Shedit/Moods_and_stocks/README.md

 Matplob lib works.
 Seems a bit farfetched though..

 Not finding any solutions.
 Drifitng around wondering if it would be an idea to dive into learning how blender works..
 Anyway.. thats it for today.
-Learned somewaht how plotly works a bit. *To be continued ...*
+Learned somewhat how plotly works a bit. *To be continued ...*